Acai31/Pong-Game/README.md

 # Pong
-My Remix on the classic Pong game from freeCodeCamp's tutorials. \n Some features added, but not limited to:
+Saw an oppurtunity to improve on the classic Pong game based on freeCodeCamp's tutorials.
+Some features added, but not limited to:
 - ending the game when a player first reaches 7 points
 - having an end game screen